 Should you use ultrasound for a cortisone shot in the shoulder?

-Why should we use ultrasound for injections?
 Firstly, using ultrasound increases the accuracy of a steroid injection.
 Greater accuracy can reduce side effects such as skin thinning and tendon weakening.
 Secondly, we know that ultrasound improves the impact of an injection.
-Finally, we do ultrasound injections in a clean office rather than a surgical room, meaning these injections are generally cheaper.
+Finally, ultrasound injections are generally cheaper than X-ray-guided injections.

 Cost of a Cortisone shot in the shoulder